ynput/OpenPype/website/docs/admin_hosts_maya.md

 ### Reference Loader > Namespace
 Here you can create your own custom naming for the reference loader.

 The custom naming is split into two parts separated by a ":" symbol.
 The first half is the namespace and the second half is the group name of the reference.
-If you don't set the namespace or the group name (or both), the default namespace and group name will be applied.
+If you don't set the namespace or the group name, an error will occur.
 Here's the different variables you can use:

 <div class="row markdown">